Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Holomorphic families of polynomial-like maps

-The \emph{repelling $J$-cycles} of $f_\lambda$ are the repelling cycles of $f_\lambda$ belong to $J_\lambda$.
-In dimension one the repelling cycles are automatically repelling $J$-cycles.
+The \emph{repelling $J$-cycles} of $f_\lambda$ are the repelling cycles of $f_\lambda$ which belong to $J_\lambda$.
+In dimension $k=1$, all repelling cycles are automatically repelling $J$-cycles.
 When $k\ge2$ there are examples of repelling points outside of the Julia set (see for instance \cite{FS01,HP94}).
 Recall, however, that repelling $J$-cycles are dense in the Julia set \cite{BD99,DS03}.